Pornomen/Pornomen/README.md

 - 👋 Hi, I’m @Rigel
 - 👀 I’m interested in:Information security
 - 🌱 I’m currently learning:Astrume IT Akademy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...doc
 - 📫 How to reach me:ulugbekabdusattarov3@gmail.com

 <!---